BrilliantBrilliant/SimpleElastix/Documentation/Sphinx/GettingStarted.rst

 2. Select compiler.
     - Press configure to bring up the compiler selection window.
     - Check whether our target languages are installed as 32-bit or 64-bit.
 For example, if our Python installation is 64-bit, we will need to build the 64-bit version of SimpleElastix to link it.
-If at all possible, we choose the 64-bit version since the build may run out of memory on 32-bit platforms.
+Choosing the 64-bit version is highly recommende.
     - Choose a compiler and click next.
 CMake will find the selected compiler for us if we leave the "Use default native compiler" option checked.

     .. tip::

         - If we need a compiler other than the default system option, we select "Specify native compilers".
 If we don't know what this means or what we need, we leave the "Use default native compiler" option checked.
         - If CMake complains that a compiler cannot be found, we install the free `Visual Studio Community Edition <https://www.visualstudio.com/>`_ .
-        - If CMake does not pick up our target language, we can set the paths manually.
+        - If CMake does not pick up our target language, it means that the language installation is not on our `PATH`.
+Before proceeding, install or re-install the target language package and make sure any checkbox like "Add to path current/all users" is checked.
+Restart.
+It is also possible to set these paths manually (although it is recommended to fix this issue by properly installing language packages).
 For example, to manually configure CMake Python paths, tick "Advanced" and specify :code:`PYTHON_EXECUTABLE`, :code:`PYTHON_INCLUDE_DIR` and :code:`PYTHON_LIBRARY`.
 See Troubleshooting section for details.

     .. figure:: _static/WindowsInstallationSelectCompiler.png
         :align: center